psi4/psi4/doc/sphinxman/source/scf.rst

     Exchange term.
 See :ref:`sec:scflink` for more information.
 SNLINK
-    An algorithm based on the "seminumerical Linear Exchange" (sn-LinK) approach described in [Williams-Young:2023:234104]_.
-SNLINK is only available if |PSIfour| is compiled with the GauXC library.
+    An algorithm based on the "seminumerical Linear Exchange" (sn-LinK) approach described in [Laqua:2020:1456]_, SNLINK is only available if |PSIfour|
+    is compiled with the GauXC library, described in [Williams-Young:2023:234104]_.
     Algorithmically, SNLINK is very similar to COSX, differing primarily in screening of the analytic 3-center integrals.
-In terms of implementation, SNLINK is more efficienct, owing to more highly-optimized integral contraction kernels; and supports execution on Graphics Processing Units (GPUs).
+In terms of implementation, SNLINK is more efficiect, owing to more highly-optimized integral contraction kernels; and supports execution on Graphics Processing Units (GPUs).
 See :ref:`sec:scfsnlink` for more information.

 In some cases the above algorithms have multiple implementations that return